syncfusion-content/fileformat-docs/File-Formats/DocIO/UWP.md

 ---
-title: Working with UWP
+title: Working with Word document with UWP
-description: Create a UWP application and load the document
+description: Create a UWP application, load the Word document and save the Word document with Syncfusion Word library
 platform: file-formats
 control: DocIO
 documentation: UG